eye-division/jennyblyth/_gallery/cassandra-wall.md

-  Wall’s compositions, each created over months, present as contemporary textile paintings floating in tray frames, unglazed.
+  Wall’s compositions, each created over months, present as contemporary textile 'paintings' floating in tray frames, unglazed.
 Her language is colourfield abstraction towards a state of meditation, delighting in the journey of colour and shape that nature presents dancing towards that end.&nbsp; All is beautifully expressed as ***Snow Into Water*** where the white of falling